johanley/postscript-notes/README.md

 **Stack operations are important because they are used so often.**

-Data can actually exist in only one of two places:
+Data exists only in these places:
-* on the operand stack
+* on the operand stack (where it has no name)
-* in a dictionary
+* somewhere in the dictionary stack (where it has a name, and is part of the current namespace)

 ## Working with PS as a Programmer